Kadyrovites

-Akhmad Kadyrov, the then chief mufti of separatist Chechnya, defected to the Russian side in the Second Chechen War in 1999, and the Kadyrovites began fighting separatists and jihadists during the "guerrilla phase" as a de facto unit of the state police after he was appointed Chechen President in July 2000.
+Kadyrovites or Kadyrovtsy (Кадыровцы) or Akhmat (Russian: Ахмат) is an informal term of Chechnya-based detachments of National Guard of Russia ("Rosguard"), Russian Ministry of Internal Affairs, and Russian Ministry of Defence.
+The name refers to Akhmad Kadyrov, 1st President of the Chechen Republic and father of Ramzan Kadyrov.
+While technically subordinated to Russian state agencies, they enjoy a special treatment and some describe them as "Kadyrov's private army".
+Some Kadyrovite units are in charge of guarding Chechnya oil fields and Tsentaroi, now Akhmat-Yurt, Kadyrov's home village.

-Kadyrov was assassinated in 2004.
-Control of the militia was inherited by his son, Ramzan Kadyrov.
-In 2006, the Kadyrovites were legalized as a motorized regiment of the Ministry of Internal Affairs, as the 141st Motorized Regiment.
-When Kadyrov was elected Chechen President in 2007 its current official role as a personal protective service was established.
-Besides the 141st, units considered "Kadyrovites" also include the Chechen branches of OMON and SOBR.
+In 2015 BBC reported that a considerable part of Kadyrovites were Chechen Republic of Ichkeria militants pardoned by Russian President Vladimir Putin under the word of Ramzan Kadyrov, with their numbers informally estimated in the range of 10,000–30,000.

 The Kadyrovites have been criticized as being Ramzan Kadyrov's private army, and have been accused of committing widespread human rights abuses such as kidnapping, forced disappearances, torture and murder.
 Critics claim the Kadyrovites use extrajudicial punishment to cement Kadyrov's autocratic rule.
-By mid-2000s they surpass Russian federal servicemen as the most feared organization among Chechnya's civilian population.
-Under Kadyrov's orders, the Kadyrovites committed anti-gay purges in Chechnya, including operating concentration camps for gay men.
-The Kadyrovites have also been involved in international conflicts including the Syrian Civil War in 2017 and the 2022 Russian invasion of Ukraine.
+By mid-2000s they surpassed Russian federal servicemen as the most feared organization among Chechnya's civilian population.
+Under Kadyrov's orders, the Kadyrovites committed anti-gay purges in Chechnya.
+The Kadyrovites have also been involved in international conflicts including the Syrian Civil War in 2017 and the Russian invasion of Ukraine.